242: No Such Thing As The Ancient Monty Python Dynasty

 And every time they sent out a new pamphlet, people just went, nah, I'm on this guy's side.

 And actually a load of these printouts of his final speech, you can see there's still like a hundred of them out there.
+Still being circulated.

 That's like, well, he was let free for one last caper.

 So he was put in prison in 1603.
+Not the food of cape.

-And everyone said, how humble Sir Walter.
+That was his final meal.
+And everyone said, how humble Sir Walter just wants one caper.

+No, but he was in prison for 13 years, 1603 to 1616.
 And then he managed to win James I round and he said, look, give me permission to sail to Guiana and have an adventure.

 Well, he said basically, can I go and find the lost city of El Dorado?
+Yes, that's true.
+James I went, okay.

-and unfortunately he did not find the lost city of El Dorado and then he attacked the Spanish who James was trying to suck up to at the time so when he got back he was put in prison again and then when he was on his little caper in Guiana
+And unfortunately he did not find the lost city of El Dorado and then he attacked the Spanish who James was trying to suck up to at the time.
+So when he got back he was put in prison again.

-He was one of the first people I just like this it's not really to do the rest but he was one of the first people to write about the Amazons you know the female warrior people
+He was one of the first people, I just like this, it's not really to do the rest, but he was one of the first people to write about the Amazons, you know, the female warrior people.

-and he said that he went to a village in Guyana and he was told by the people there that every April the Amazons came to the village and cast lots for the men of the village and then they would have their way with the men like a bunch of lads
+And he said that he went to a village in Guiana and he was told by the people there that every April the Amazons came to the village and cast lots for the men of the village.

 And he wrote about that as if it was completely true.